 What can I use the money for?

 You can use the money for whatever purposes you wish.
-Whether you are looking to improve your home, take the holiday of a lifetime, the list is endless and the choice is entirely yours.
+Whether you are looking to improve your home, or top up your retirement income, the list is endless and the choice is entirely yours.

 How much will it cost?